MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 | We know the destination of these attributes : scale, rotation, index, color,
  ..., we know that at least one of them will be present.
- But what is very variable is how they are named, what are the one that we actually need, etc. The first way to fix this issue is to define pipeline conventions, where X type of attribute should have X name, and so teh X name is hardcoded into your script.
+ But what is very variable is how they are named, what are the ones that we actually need, etc. The first way to fix this issue is to define pipeline conventions, where X type of attribute should have X name, and so the X name is hardcoded into your script.
 But production needs change often, and we can agree that having a script with as minimal hardcoded conventions as possible is better.
 | The second solution is to have a way to specify to the script the name of
  the attributes present on the ``source`` and how to behave with them.
- We could do this using user arguments on the OpScript but I feel we can have an even more logicial solution that would be to have these infos on the ``source`` itself.
+ We could do this using user argument on the OpScript but I feel we can have an even more logicial solution that would be to have these infos on the ``source`` itself.

-So the ``source`` would have a bunch of attributes which have a fixed naming convention (we can't escape it) that will gave the script the info require to process the ``source``.
+So the ``source`` would have a bunch of attributes that have a fixed naming convention (we can't escape it) that will give the script the info required to process the ``source``.
 It will be more clear when applied to the script.